 Treasurer, Certified Passive House Consultant (CPHC®) & PHIUS Certified Builder

 Dan Whitmore is a passive house and enclosure consultant with RDH Building Science.
 He has worked in the construction industry since 1987 building, detailing and/or project managing a wide range of structures, from mountain cabins to law school libraries.
 As designer, builder, and CPHC® (Certified Passive House Consultant), he completed one of the first passive houses in Washington State in 2010.
-Since this time he has consulted on and/or built an additional twenty passive house projects.
-Following five years working with Hammer & Hand, Inc., he is now engaged in energy, durability, and constructability consulting with his new company Indicator.
-Dan is also an Instructor for Passive House Institute US (PHIUS), co-developer of the PHIUS Certified Builder Training program, Council Treasurer of the Passive House Alliance US (PHAUS), and a founding Board Member of Passive House Northwest.
+Since this time, he has consulted on and/or built more than twenty passive house projects primarily in his home region of the Pacific Northwest.
+Whitmore is also an Instructor at PHIUS, co-developer of the PHIUS Certified Builder Training program, Council Treasurer of Passive House Alliance US (PHAUS), and a founding board member of Passive House Northwest.